terjeio/grblHAL/drivers/TM4C123/README.md

 A GrblHAL driver for the Texas Instruments [Tiva C \(EK-TM4C123GXL\) Launchpad](http://www.ti.com/tool/EK-TM4C123GXL)

+See the Wiki-page for [compiling grblHAL](https://github.com/terjeio/grblHAL/wiki/Compiling-GrblHAL) for instructions for how to import the project, configure the driver and compile.

+Available driver options can be found [here](./my_machine.h).

 Optional support for [I2C keypad](https://github.com/terjeio/I2C-interface-for-4x4-keyboard) added, can be used for jogging and mist/coolant overrides.
 Jogging can be toggled between fast, slow and step mode.
 Laser PPI mode (PPI - Pulses Per Inch) may also be enabled, this to ensure constant power delivered to the workpiece regardless of speed.
 PPI mode parameters are set by some user-defined M-codes:

 #### M123P\<n\>